How To Skin a Start Menu

 The padding is the number of pixels to leave on each side of the caption text.

-The menu section
+The menu items

 Custom separator